MarcoLizza/mode13h.dev/_posts/2019-12-31-tofu-engine-5.md

 ## Interpreter

-The integration with Lua's VM has been polished.
+The integration with Lua's VM has been polished in several spots.

-The module initialization has been refined and the (module-level) C API *upvalues* have been cleared; we are no longer using a single container structure that groups all the sub-systems' instances, but separate upvalues.
+The module initialization has been refined and the way *up-values* are passed to the (C side) modules have been cleared; we no longer use a single container structure that groups all the sub-systems' instances, but separate up-values.

-Also, the `io` and `os` predefined libraries have been removed (as they are potentially dangerous since the permit to go outside the engine's sandbox environment).
+As a security measure, the predefined `io` and `os` Lua libraries have been removed.
+They are potentially dangerous as the enable access to the OS outside the engine's sandbox environment.

-The boot script has been reworked and extended (and a geeky "Guru Meditation" crash-screen has been added in the debug build), the argument checking has been optimized (types are no longer tested with a function), and script processing is more robust.
+The boot script has been reworked, extended, and a geeky [Guru Meditation](https://en.wikipedia.org/wiki/Guru_Meditation) crash-screen has been added (in the debug build).
+Also, the (debug build) C API argument checking has been optimized (types are no longer tested with a function), and the script loading and processing is more robust.

-Scripts loading has also been enhanced, by leveraging Lua's `lua_Reader` API.
-When a script is loaded and interpreted (when a `require` statement is encountered), we no longer need to load the whole file into a temporary buffer and *then* pass it to the interpreter, but the VM can load-and-process the file autonomously requesting smaller chunks as needed.
-This fit quit well with the file-system virtualization made.
+By leveraging Lua's `lua_Reader` API, when a script is loaded and interpreted (when a `require` statement is encountered) we no longer need to (pre)load the whole file into a temporary buffer and *then* pass it to the interpreter.
+Using a custom reader, the VM can load-and-process the file autonomously, requesting smaller chunks as needed.
+This fit well with the file-system virtualization made.

-I also tested Lua scripts pre-compilation, which I was courious about, and it isn't worth the effort since the final byte-code file is larger than the plain script (which potentially complicate things up).
+Lua script can be provided in two flavours: plain text, or pre-compiled byte-code.
+Support for pre-compiled scripts was missing until now.
+To be honest, I don't think script pre-compilation is really worth the effort.
+I was courious about it, but the pre-compiled script is far larger than the original one.
+Although the VM should process it faster, the loading process slows down a bit.
+This add also an additional layer of complexity, potentially complicating the game packing process.
+One benefit of the pre-compilation is the static check of the script, but this is something that [luacheck](https://github.com/mpeterv/luacheck) does even better and can be integrated in the IDE (for example, in [Visual Studio Code](https://code.visualstudio.com/) there exists an [proper extensions](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua)) or in the building tool-chain.
+Anyway, this is something the engine does support so if one wants to pack pre-compiled scripts... it is possible.

 Once more I'm really pleased I chose not to use any Lua-to-C integration library.
 Lua's C API is really easy and powerful to use, once you grasp some of the key concepts (mostly the stack).
 After some time it just feels natural... and in some way I fell (pleasant) echoes of assembly programming when I'm dealing with it. :)